 A Brief History

 This article presents a timeline of American history since the Civil War.
-Please click on any of the dates to learn more about that date’s events and please post a comment using the Disqus commenting system on any article you click on to let us know your thoughts about that historic event.
+Please click on any of the dates to learn more about that date’s events.

 Digging Deeper